 - Try to bounce it off the ground and see how high you can drop it from without breaking it.
 (Start low!)

-In this experiment, we first see an acid-base reaction.
-Eggshells contain calcium carbonate which is a base while vinegar contains acetic acid.
+In this simple experiment, we first see an acid-base reaction.
+Eggshells contain calcium carbonate as the base, while fresh vinegar contains acetic acid.

 When an egg is submerged in vinegar, the acetic acid reacts with the calcium carbonate in the eggshell, leading to a classic acid-base chemical reaction.

 This reaction results in the formation of calcium acetate and carbon dioxide gas.

 The calcium acetate stays dissolved in the vinegar, while the carbon dioxide forms bubbles around the egg as the eggshell dissolves.

 The bubbles of carbon dioxide contribute to the brown scum or frothy layer on the surface of the vinegar as the reaction progresses.

 As the calcium carbonate in the eggshell breaks down, the inner semi-permeable membrane of the egg becomes more visible.
 This membrane is made up of soft, rubbery, and fragile materials that contribute to the bouncy nature of the egg after the experiment.